vhive-serverless/vSwarm/benchmarks/aes/README.md

 # AES benchmark

 The AES benchmark use the AES128 algorithm to encrypt a certain message string.
-As we are using the helloworld gRPC protocol for this benchmark the message will be the `name` variable.
-If you do not specify a name a default name is taken.
-You can change the default name with the argument `default-plaintext`.
+As we are using the aes gRPC protocol for this benchmark the message will be the `plaintext_message` variable.
+If you do not specify a plaintext_message a default plaintext_message is taken.
+You can change the default plaintext_message with the argument `default-plaintext`.

 AES requires a secret key for encryption.
 The functions use a default key but you can specify your own by passing it with the `key` argument to the function.
 See source code for more details.